inaciose/m68k_bare_metal/README.md

 int is 4 bytes
 long is 4 bytes

+Added folders:
+- sta1, is the uart A working by pooling
-duart_interrupts, is the uarta working with rx interrupts demo
+- duart_interrupts, is the uart A working with rx interrupts demo
+- duart_circular_buffer, is the uart A working with rx interrupts with a circular buffer demo
+- duart_counter, is the uart A working with rx interrupts with a circular buffer demo, plus a 300Hz timer

+Bellow is the original instructions.

 # Bare Metal m68k Cross Compiler "Toolchain"
 - [Bare Metal m68k Cross Compiler "Toolchain"](#bare-metal-m68k-cross-compiler--toolchain-)